PoisotLab/2015_ms_datamining/ms.md

   - k: computational ecology
   - k: trophic interactions
 figure:
-  - id: f_network
+  - id: network
     caption: Visual representation of the initial data.
 On the left, we show the food web (original data and additional interactions from GLOBI), with genera forming modules (clusters of densely connected nodes) in different colors.
 On the right, we show the occurrence data where each dot represents one observation from BISON and GBIF (again color coded by module).
     file: figures/figure1.png
-  - id: f_maps
+  - id: maps
     caption: Maps for the number of genera, number of interactions, and connectance in the assembled networks (on the left) as well as their underlying relationship with latitude (on the right).
 The tropics are shaded in light yellow.
 The average value of each output has been (i) averaged across latitudes and (ii) z-score transformed; this emphasizes variations across the gradient as opposed to absolute values (which is a more conservative way of looking at the results since the predictions are mostly qualitative).
     file: figures/figure2.png
 date: work in progress
-abstract: ...
+abstract: The increased availability of both open ecological data, and software to interact with it, allows to rapidly collect and integrate data over large spatial and taxonomic scales.
+This offers the opportunity to address macroecological questions in a cost-effective way.
+In this contribution, we illustrate this approach by forecasting the structure of a stream food web at the global scale.
+In so doing, we highlight the most salient issues needing to be addressed before this approach can be used with a high degree of confidence.
 ---

-Ecologists are tasked with providing information on issues involving a variety of organisational scales.
-In addition to the global biodiversity crisis [@halp08], notable examples include predicting the consequences of the loss of trophic structure [@este11], rapid shifts in species distributions [@gilm10], and increased anthropogenic stress on species and their environment.
-Most of these pressing topics require to be addressed (i) at the global scale, or at the very least across a variety of environments and landscapes, and (ii) through the integration of several types of data [@thui13].
-Because of these requirements, new sampling is not always a viable solution on its own: there may be no funding structure to finance it, and there are time and scale constraints involved that make it unrealistic.
-While it is obvious that data collection should continue, we argue that there are a (potentially large) number of macroecological questions that could be adressed (i) without additional data and (ii) at minimal cost, by making use of open data and community-developed software and platforms.
+Ecologists are often asked to provide information and guidance to solve a variety of issues, across different scales.
+As part of the global biodiversity crisis, notable examples include predicting the consequences of the loss of trophic structure [@este11], rapid shifts in species distributions [@gilm10], and increased anthropogenic stress on species and their environment.
+Most of these pressing issues require the integration of a variety of ecological data and information, spanning different geographical and environmental scales, to be properly addressed [@thui13].
+Because of these requirements, relying solely on *de novo* sampling of the ecological systems of interests is not a viable solution on its own.
+Chiefly, there are no global funding mechanisms available to finance systematic sampling of biological data, and the spatial and temporal scales required to obtain meaningful data on the patterns and processes driving biodiversity change are such that it would take a long time before realistic data would be available to support the decision process.
+While it is obvious that data collection should continue, we propose that there are a large number of macroecological questions that could be addressed without additional data or with data acquired at minimal cost, by making use of open data and community-developed software and platforms.

-Existing data can, to an increasing extent, be used to *build* new datasets (henceforth *synthetic* datasets, since they represent the synthesis of several types of data).
+Existing datasets can, to an increasing extent, be used to *build* new datasets (henceforth *synthetic* datasets, since they represent the synthesis of several types of data).
 There are several parallel advances that make this approach possible.
 First, the volume of data on ecological systems that are available *openly* increases on a daily basis.
-This includes point-occurrence data, as in GBIF, but also taxonomic knowledge (through ITIS, NCBI or EOL) or trait and interactions data.
-In fact, a vast treasure trove of ecological information is now available without having to contact and secure authorization from every contributor individually.
-Second, these data are often available in a *programmatic* way.
-As opposed to manual collection, identification, and maintenance of datasets, most of these services implement web APIs, *i.e.* services that allow users to query and/or upload data in a standard format.
+This includes point-occurrence data (as in GBIF or BISON), but also taxonomic knowledge (through ITIS, NCBI or EOL) or trait and interactions data.
+In fact, there is a vast (and arguably under-exploited) amount of ecological information, that is now available without having to contact and secure authorization from every contributor individually.
+Second, these data are often available in a *programmatic* way; as opposed to manually visiting data repositories, and downloading or copy-and-pasting datasets, several software packages offer the opportunity to query these databases automatically, considerably speeding up the data collection process.
+As opposed to manual collection, identification, and maintenance of datasets, most of these services implement web APIs (Application Programming Interface, *i.e.* services that allow users to query and/or upload data in a standard format).
 These services can be queried, either once or on a regular basis, to retrieve records with the desired properties.
 This ensures that the process is repeatable, testable, transparent, and (as long as the code is properly written) nearly error proof.
 Finally, most of the heavy lifting for these tasks can be done through a *burgeoning ecosystem of packages and software* that handles